 As well as sports fields and hiking trails, there is also a really good bike park with jumps, dips and turns for both novice and advanced BMX bikers.

 We think of the park as having five different areas.
-One is where you’ll find the sports fields and another is the BMX bike park.
+The first is where you’ll find the sports fields and the second is where you’ll find the BMX bike park.
 A third area is the main flat and fairly wide path that runs north to south along Lynn Creek from one end of the park to the other.
 A fourth area is where forested trails start at the far northern end of the park.
-The fifth area comprises the walking trails through the trees on the west side of the creek.
+The fifth area is a series of walking trails through the trees on the west side of the creek.

 What’s Where at the Park

 If you keep right and go up the hill you’ll find a row of even more soccer fields.
-If you turn left, on the other hand, and go down the road a tiny ways, you’ll find the BMX bike park.
+If you turn left, on the other hand, and go down the road a bit, you’ll find the BMX bike park.

 Going back to the first small parking lot, at the far end you’ll find a path down the hill that goes to the water.
 At the bottom of the hill is the main path.
-It’s long and wide and flat.
-It’s also partly paved.
+It’s long, wide, flat and partly paved.

 Again from the bottom of the hill below the first small parking lot area, if you go south you’ll loop around and come across the BMX bike park and the lacrosse box.
 And instead of going either north or south, if at the bottom of the hill you cross the bridge to the other side of the creek, you’ll find more beautiful forested trails.